-Refer patients and carers to Advance Care Planning Australia <www.advancecareplanning. org.au> or to the Advance Care Planning National Phone Advisory Service on 1300 208 582.
+Refer patients and carers to Advance Care Planning Australia <www. advancecareplanning.org.au> or to the Advance Care Planning National Phone Advisory Service on 1300 208 582.

-6.7 Palliative care
+6.6 Palliative care

-Early referral to palliative care can improve the quality of life for people with cancer and in some cases may be associated with survival benefits (Haines 2011; Temel et al. 2010; Zimmermann et al. 2014).
+Early referral to palliative care can improve the quality of life for people with cancer and in some cases may prolong survival (Haines 2011; Temel at al. 2010; Zimmermann et al. 2014).
 The treatment team should emphasise the value of palliative care in improving symptom management and quality of life to patients and their carers.
 Refer to section 4.3 for more detailed information.